UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 conference.
 I didn’t really know that, I just—well, maybe I did know that.
 I threw in the paper.
-(The company knew so little, they didn’t know that they shouldn’t even let me write a paper about what we were doing, because most startups would never let you write this kind of stuff.)
-I got a letter back from Jim Gray, I think, or maybe it was Al Specter—one of the greats—saying, “Well, we see that the ideas are great, but the paper really needs work, so we’re going to give you a shepherd to help you put together a good paper.”
+(The company knew so little, they didn’t know that they shouldn’t even let me write a paper about what we were doing, because most sta[rtups would never let you ](^odydkpebbvxm)write this kind of stuff.)
+I got a letter back from Jim Gray, I think, or maybe it was Al Specter—one of the greats—sayi](@srjixuwki ^odydkpebbvxm @srjixuwki)ng, “Well, we see that the ideas are great, but the paper really needs work, so we’re going to give you a shepherd to help you put together[ a good paper.”
 I worked really hard on this paper and created a good paper.
 I was told later that if the final paper had been the original paper, it would have been a candidate for one of the best papers in the conference.
 I’d never given a paper